SU-NCS/Intro_to_programming/week-4-session-1.md

 **Exercise**:

-Get the car object code running and add a function to increase speed.
+Get the car object code running and add a function to accellerate \(increase speed\).
 Use the code below to start.

 ```
 class Car: